 We often hear that the decentralization of data allowed by the blockchain questions the existence of trusted third parties such as banks, regulatory bodies or government structures.
 However, this is partially inaccurate as it should be seen rather as a rehabilitation of their roles rather than an abrupt suppression.

-, the blockchain would be able to facilitate the identification of landowners, whether they are agricultural or building land, to guarantee the identification of individuals when creating official documents (passports, driving licences, etc.), the management of health data or even the registration of vehicles.
+For governments, the blockchain would be able to facilitate the identification of landowners, whether they are agricultural or building land, to guarantee the identification of individuals when creating official documents (passports, driving licences, etc.), the management of health data or even the registration of vehicles.

 Among the cases of blockchain uses identified at the forum, it may be recalled that land registration has been adopted by Georgia, Honduras and Kenya, thereby accelerating administrative procedures (from a few months to a few days).